Baking Soda Gender Test for Pregnancy: How It Works & Accuracy

 Combine morning urine with baking soda and observe the reaction

-About the Baking Soda Gender Test
+About the Baking Soda Pregnancy Gender Test (Bicarbonate of Soda)

 What is the Baking Soda Gender Test?